FirmwGuy/CEP/docs/L0_KERNEL/design/L0-DESIGN-GUIDE.md

 - **Workflow expectations**
   - Draft a design doc when introducing a new subsystem, altering observable behaviour, or locking in a major trade-off.
   - Cross-link the relevant planning notes so ongoing work stays synchronised without sending readers hunting through ad-hoc task lists.
-  - Update `docs/DOCS-INDEX.md` and `docs/DOCS-ORIENTATION-GUIDE.md` after adding a Design doc so navigation remains current.
+  - Update `docs/DOCS-ORIENTATION-GUIDE.md` after adding a Design doc so navigation remains current.

 ## Global Q&A
 - **When do I need a Design doc instead of expanding the Overview?**